Clusters of red dots and black lines that spell out 'A11Y'

 • Collaboration between users who may have diverse accessibility needs

-All registered attendees of VIS will be able to access the workshop.
 For any questions or inquiries, please email us at accessiblevizworkshop@gmail.com.

 Organizers